Skip to main content

 How is the COVID-19 vaccine made?

-The COVID-19 vaccines currently available in the U.S. include two mRNA vaccines, one recombinant vaccine and one adenovirus-vector vaccine:
+The COVID-19 vaccines currently available in the U.S. include two mRNA vaccines and one recombinant vaccine.

 • mRNA vaccines — These types of vaccines provide the code, or blueprint, for making viral proteins.
 COVID-19 mRNA vaccines provide the blueprint for the SARS-CoV-2 spike protein.
 After getting the shot, the vaccinated person’s dendritic cells near the injection site make the SARS-CoV-2 spike protein.
 The immune system recognizes the protein as foreign and responds to remove it.
 In the process, the body creates a memory immune response, which will quickly activate in the future if the person is exposed to COVID-19 in the community.
 Watch this animation to see how the COVID-19 mRNA vaccine works.
 Two COVID-19 mRNA vaccines are currently available.

-• Pfizer’s vaccine – Two or three doses administered as a shot intramuscularly.
+• Pfizer’s vaccine – One to three doses administered as a shot intramuscularly.

-• Moderna’s vaccine – Two or three doses administered as a shot intramuscularly.
+• Moderna’s vaccine – One to three doses administered as a shot intramuscularly.

 • Many individuals are recommended to get additional doses of mRNA vaccine.
 Talk to your healthcare provider if you are uncertain about how many doses you are recommended to receive.
-You can also find more information on this page of our website in the answer to “Do I need another dose of the COVID-19 vaccine?”
+You can also find more information on this page of our website in the answer to “Who should get a booster dose of COVID-19 vaccine?”

 • Recombinant vaccine – This vaccine is made by producing the SARS-CoV-2 spike protein in an insect-cell system in the laboratory, purifying it, and adding an adjuvant, called Matrix-M, to enhance the immune response to the single protein.
 This method is similar to that used for other routinely recommended vaccines, like shingles, HPV, hepatitis B, and one type of influenza vaccine (Flublok®).